angelhndez/SitumMapsCartoExample/README.md

 ### Introduction <a name="introduction"></a>

-SitumMapsCarto is a library that allow any developer to build and integrate the cartography functionalities of the sdk of situm very easy
+SitumMapsCarto is a library that allow any developer to build and integrate the cartography functionalities of the sdk of situm very easy.